jerrymarino/xcodebuild.vim/README.markdown

 It's a fast and easy way to develop Xcode projects with the power of Vim.

 ## Features
-- Build targets with a single keystoke
+- Build targets with a single keystroke
 - Step through and quick fix build errors
 - List your targets, schemes, and build configurations
 - Map custom build commands
-- Genrate xcodebuild commands
+- Generate xcodebuild commands
 - Automatically logs build results
 - Xcode need not be open!

-###Supports the Xcode commands your already used to like Build, Test, and Clean
+###Supports the Xcode commands you're already used to like Build, Test, and Clean

 Install with Pathogen: